Piyushgaur26/chat_app/README.md

 # Swiftly - Flutter Chat App

-**Swiftly** is a real-time chat application built with Flutter, utilizing Firebase for authentication, chat storage, and push notifications.
-It offers a smooth user experience with features like profile picture upload during sign-up and push notifications for new messages.
+**Swiftly** is a real-time chat application built with Flutter, utilizing Firebase for both frontend and backend.
+The app provides a smooth user experience with features like profile picture upload during sign-up, real-time messaging, and push notifications.

 ## Features

 - **Firebase Authentication**: Sign up and log in users using Firebase.
 - **Profile Picture Upload**: Users can take and upload a profile picture during the sign-in process.
-- **Real-Time Chat**: Chats are saved in Firebase and can be accessed in real-time.
+- **Real-Time Chat**: Chats are saved in Firebase Firestore and can be accessed in real-time.
-- **Push Notifications**: Users receive push notifications for new messages.
+- **Push Notifications**: Users receive push notifications for new messages via Firebase Cloud Messaging (FCM).
 - **Responsive UI**: The app is optimized for both iOS and Android platforms.

+## Backend Overview

+The entire backend of **Swiftly** is powered by Firebase, including:

+- **Firebase Authentication** for managing user sign-in and sign-up.
+- **Firebase Firestore** for real-time chat storage and syncing across devices.
+- **Firebase Cloud Storage** for uploading and storing user profile pictures.
+- **Firebase Cloud Messaging (FCM)** for sending and receiving push notifications.

 ## Installation